khannaveed2020/NetTrace/README.md

 - **Optional Technical Logging**: Save netsh technical details when needed
 - **Real-time Monitoring**: Optional log file monitoring with `Get-Content -Wait`

+## Version 1.2.2 - Critical Fix

+⚠️ **IMPORTANT UPDATE**: Version 1.2.2 contains a critical fix for the persistence feature.
+Previous version 1.2.1 used PowerShell jobs for "service-based persistence" which incorrectly terminated when users logged off, breaking the persistence promise.

+Version 1.2.2 now implements **true Windows Service persistence** using NSSM (Non-Sucking Service Manager) that provides:

+- ✅ **Genuine Windows Service** - runs in SYSTEM context
+- ✅ **Survives user logouts** - continues monitoring when all users log off
+- ✅ **Survives system reboots** - auto-starts after system restart
+- ✅ **Automatic service management** - downloads and configures NSSM automatically
+- ✅ **No breaking changes** - all existing commands work identically

+All existing commands work exactly the same - this is a critical infrastructure fix with no user-facing changes.

 ## Requirements

 - **Windows 10/11** with netsh utility